Technology

 Conclusion

 Entity resolution is essential for consolidating diverse data sources into a high-quality knowledge graph.
 By integrating best-of-breed technologies such as Neo4j, Senzing, and Linkurious, you can significantly reduce implementation time and enhance the value delivered to data professionals and business teams.
 A robust entity resolution process helps identify connections that would otherwise remain hidden.
 It also helps with the quality of investigations and analytics.
-Graph visualization and analytics tools like Linkurious Enterprise provide an easy way to help analysts make sense of their entity resolved knowledge graph, ultimately boosting productivity and improving outcomes.
+Graph visualization and analytics tools like Linkurious provide an easy way to help analysts make sense of their entity resolved knowledge graph, ultimately boosting productivity and improving outcomes.

 Want to learn more about entity resolution and graphs?
 Read the white paper "Combining entity resolution and graph technology for cost-effective, advanced decision intelligence.